 Revealing mistake: A boulder tumbles towards James Mason and his party though a cave.
 With all the smashing against the walls and floor of the cave, the boulder stays entirely intact.
 However, just before the boulder hits a wall with two tunnels while flying through the air, the boulder now shows two majors fractures that were unseen earlier.
 The fractures were added to the boulder to give it a more dramatic impact by it breaking up with one piece nearly striking James Mason.

-New this month Trivia: A naggingly familiar quote that has been attributed on the Internet to various authors (ranging from Edgar Allen Poe to Henry Wadsworth Longfellow) is "Sleep.
+Trivia: A naggingly familiar quote that has been attributed on the Internet to various authors (ranging from Edgar Allen Poe to Henry Wadsworth Longfellow) is "Sleep.
 Those little slices of death.
 How I loathe them."
 Problem is, Poe never wrote any such thing, and neither did Longfellow.
 The 1987 horror film "Nightmare on Elm Street III" seems to be the genesis of the misquote, which it incorrectly attributes to Poe.
 So, where did the actual quote originate?
 The answer is Walter Reisch, lead screenwriter on the 1959 film "Journey to the Center of the Earth."
 In the screenplay, the antagonist Count Arne Saknussemm is urged to get some rest, to which he memorably replies, "I don't sleep.
 I hate those little slices of death."

 Add timeCharles Austin Miller

 Addresses are not passed on to any third party, and are used solely for direct communication from this site.
 You can unsubscribe at any time.